Legal Advice for Compensation Insurance Claims & TPD Payouts

 What is Considered a Work Injury for a Compensation Payout?

-1. disease contracted in the course of employment.
+1. Disease contracted in the course of employment.

-2. physical harm (a personal injury)
+2. Physical harm (a personal injury)

-4. aggravation of an existing condition
+3. Aggravation of an existing condition

-5. reduction or loss of hearing
+5. Reduction or loss of hearing

-6. death from an illness, injury or aggravation
+6. Death from an illness, injury or aggravation

 In addition, be aware that you can meet the definition (for a work injury compensation payout) when you have acquired a new injury or illness or your occupation worsens an existing health condition.